Yarik22/Obsidian/Clemson/Skills/Angular/Documentation.md

 	1) Building scalable application;
 	2) Convenient libs and built in components (default) e.g. routing, forms management, SSR ([[Server side rendering]]);
 	3) Default suitable tools for developers
 Angular is used both for single-person project and enterprise-level apps.
 As usual Angular uses [[CLI]] and TS [[Skills/TS/Documentation|Documentation]].
 All entities in angular use suffixes.
+Get acquainted with architecture.[[Extended architectures.excalidraw]].
 ## Module
 Modules are a great way to organize an application and extend it with capabilities from external libraries.
 NgModule metadata does the following: